Prithibi: History

-In 2001, when three Ashutosh College students, Kaushik, Abhijit and Souvik joined to form a band, Prithibi was found.
+In 2001, when three Ashutosh College students, Kaushik, Abhijit and Souvik joined to form a band, "Prithibi" was found.
 Before forming the band, three of them used to jam together at the canteen corner.
-Among them Kaushik was already a solo artiste and did many projects in and outside Kolkata.
-Meanwhile, he was also searching for a 'dologoto proyash' i.e. a band to create music.
+Among them Kaushik was already a solo artiste and had done many projects in and outside Kolkata.
+But, he was searching for a band to create music.

 The band experienced a flurry of line-up changes until 2005, by which time a sort of permanency was attained – Kaushik (vocals), Bubun (guitars), Prosanto (bass), Arnab (drums), Samarpan (guitars) and Amin (keyboards).

-2005 was also the year when Prithibi stood first runner up in the competition 'Band-e-Mataram'.
+2005 was also the year when "Prithibi" stood first runner up in the competition 'Band-e-Mataram'.

 By the end of 2007 keyboardist Amin left the band for some of his personal reasons.
 And followed the exit of Samarpan in 2010.
 And Raja joined as the new guitarist.
 Their guitarist, Bubun, died on 17 November 2012.
 Later Sharad Diyali joined as the guitarist of the band.
+In November 2023, they performed their first show in the USA, which included a six city tour.